1930 Palm Island tragedy

-The Palm Island Tragedy occurred in 1930 on Palm Island Aboriginal settlement on Great Palm Island in Queensland, Australia, when the settlement's Superintendent, Robert Henry Curry, shot and wounded two people, and set fire to several buildings, killing his two children.
-Later in the day, the Superintendent was shot dead.
-An official inquiry by the Attorney-General of Queensland followed.
+IOn 3 February 1930, Robert Henry Curry, superintendent of the Aboriginal settlement on Great Palm Island in Queensland, Australia, shot and wounded two people and set fire to several buildings, killing his two children.
+Later in the day, the superintendent was shot dead.
+An official inquiry by the attorney-general of Queensland followed.
 Those involved in the shooting death were charged with murder, but during the trial, under the advice of the trial judge, the Crown Prosecutor dropped the charges.

 Background

-The Superintendent of the settlement was Robert Henry Curry; he had been the Superintendent of Palm Island since the settlement was moved from Hull River twelve years earlier.
+The superintendent of the settlement was Robert Henry Curry; he had been the Superintendent of Palm Island since the settlement was moved from Hull River twelve years earlier.
 His wife died during childbirth in November 1929.
 The Medical Officer at the settlement was Dr. C. Maitland Pattison.
 According to Dr Joanne Watson's biography of Curry, "By December [1929] Curry was grief-stricken, fearful of losing his position, drinking heavily and withdrawing from novocaine—Pattison's treatment for 'neuralgia of the cranial nerve'."

 During the 1920s, rivalries, bitterness and escalating feuds appear to have developed between the white officials on Palm Island.
 As a result of this situation there were several investigations into the conduct of officials on Palm Island.
 Stipendiary Magistrate Cameron chaired one inquiry ending on 18 April 1929, while Justice Nevitt chaired another, which provided its report to the Home Department on 7 February 1930.
 The allegations investigated included: